rse/encodr/README.md

 - **msgpack**: MessagePack ([MsgPack](https://github.com/msgpack/msgpack/blob/master/spec.md)):<br/>
   This is a very compact, efficient and battle-tested serialization format.

-- **json**: UTF-8-based binary-encoded JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)):<br/>
-  This is a less compact, less efficient but IETF-standardized serialization format.

 For convenience and application development reasons, there is also an additional special serialization format:

-- **jsons**: UTF-16 string-encoded JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)):<br/>
+- **json**: UTF-16 string-encoded JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)):<br/>
-  This is a less compact, less efficient but IETF-standardized serialization format.
+  This is a less compact, less efficient but IETF-standardized and human-readable serialization format.

-  This format variant is JSON encoded into a regular UTF-16 character string (instead of the UTF-8 byte array as it is the case for `json`) and hence the API `BLOB` type here becomes `String` as a special case.
+  This serialization format is JSON encoded into a regular UTF-16 character string (instead of the UTF-8 byte array as it is the case for `cbor` and `msgpack`) and hence the API `BLOB` type here becomes `String` as an unregular case.

-  This format exists for development purposes only, where one wants to easily switch the encoding to a human-readable string representation.
+  This serialization format exists for development purposes only, where one wants to easily switch the encoding to a human-readable string representation.
   For instance, when transferring the data over WebSockets via [WebSocket-Framed](https://github.com/rse/websocket-framed), the